willcraft1/SneakyMail/README.md

 # SneakyMail
 Created for a class assignment on Covert Channels by Mike and Will.
-Send covert messages hidden in packet frames.
+Send covert messages hidden in UDP frame checksum fields.